serge-st/react-three-360/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This is a project to prof the concept, the implementation is raw.
+This is a project to proof the concept, the implementation is raw.

 To awoid leaking sensitive information all the files are uploaded by the client.